What Is a Variable-Rate Mortgage?

 Jump to insightHow variable-rate mortgages work

-A variable-rate mortgage, often called an adjustable-rate mortgage (ARM), is a type of home loan whose interest rate can change periodically.
+A variable-rate mortgage, often called an adjustable-rate mortgage (ARM), is a type of home loan where the interest rate can change periodically.
+Some variable-rate mortgages may include a fixed introductory rate, which is often lower than what you would get with a fixed-rate mortgage.
+However, your interest rate and monthly payment are not guaranteed to stay the same.

-Several types of financial products will use variable interest rates, including student loans, home equity lines of credit (HELOCs), credit cards and personal lines of credit.
+Student loans, home equity lines of credit (HELOCs), credit cards and personal lines of credit all typically have variable interest rates.

 » MORE: What is a conventional mortgage?